Join us for the Fiddlers Green concert series - monthly on third Saturdays!

 AAFFM sponsors a local monthly coffeehouse, Fiddler's Green, that features concerts that include traditional music, singer-songwriters, poetry and storytelling.

-FIDDLER'S GREEN MOVES TO STEVE'S IN DECEMBER
+FIDDLER'S GREEN HAS MOVED TO STEVE'S LIVE MUSIC

 Since opening in June 2012, Steve's Live Music has generated plenty of positive buzz among local folk music fans.
 The cozy club/restaurant features international and American grassroots music including blues, bluegrass, Celtic, jazz, singer-songwriters and folk of all sorts.
 The rustically alluring 120-seat venue offers an intimate setting with seats and tables up near the stage, a state-of-the-art sound system, professional lighting, a full bar and eclectic menu, plentiful and convenient parking, and other folk and acoustic music throughout the week.
 Owner Steve Grossman, a long-time fan of AAFFM and its mission, is generously giving us the coveted 7-9 PM slot each third Saturday of the month at no charge other than a nominal fee for the sound tech.